auca/com.122-119/Practice_Tasks/Structured_Programming/Practice_07.md

 ### Problem #2: Number of Days

 Develop a program that calculates the number of days in a specific month for a given year.
-To structure your code efficiently, implement two functions: `int get_days_of_month(int year, int month)`, which returns the number of days in the specified month and year, and `bool is_leap(int year)`, which checks whether the given year is a leap year.
+To structure your code efficiently, implement two functions: `int get_days_of_month(const int year, const int month)`, which returns the number of days in the specified month and year, and `bool is_leap(const int year)`, which checks whether the given year is a leap year.
 In the `get_days_of_month` function, use an `int` array called `days` to look up and return the number of days, replacing traditional selection constructs.

 #### Sample Output